aniruddhsujish/NSETradeAgents/README.md

 **Modes** — `VETO_MODE` is `off`, `shadow`, or `acting`.
 Default is `shadow`: the verdict is recorded on the decision record and shown on the dashboard, but the trade proceeds regardless.

+**Pre-registered switch condition** — move to `acting` only once there are at least **30 KILLs with filled outcomes** and a veto edge below **−4%**.
+Fixed in advance so the threshold cannot drift once the numbers are in; outcomes are noisy enough (σ ≈ 10%) that a smaller edge is not detectable at this sample size, and a smaller sample cannot separate signal from luck either way.

 **Failure behaviour** — any error returns a pass, with the error text stored in the record's `checked` field.
 The dashboard counts these separately, because a